-Starting on Wednesday, June 17, Schenectady County and the entire Capital Region moved into Phase 3 of NY Forward, Governor Cuomo's plan to reopen New York.
+Schenectady County and the entire Capital Region are in Phase 4 of NY Forward, Governor Cuomo's plan to reopen New York.

 Coronavirus is still spreading in New York.
 New Yorkers are required to wear a mask and maintain 6 feet distance in public.

 - Overnight summer camps are prohibited from operating this season;

 - Gatherings of 50 people or less are allowed;

 - Summer day camps statewide can open on June 29, 2020;

 - Outdoor graduations of up to 150 people will be allowed starting on June 26, 2020;

 - Public pools and playgrounds can be opened at the discretion of localities, while following state guidance; and

 - New York State Liquor Authority on Requirement that Licensees With On-Premises Service Privileges Serve Food with Alcoholic Beverages.